 It can be hard to know what diet is best for you, especially when experts claim a specific diet offer the best health benefits.
 I feel like I have heard them all.

 Every diet can have its flaws.
 The best diet recommendations are tailored to your unique genetics and circumstances.

-There is no one size fits all diet that will work for everyone, because you are unique.
-You may be at a specific point in your healing journey where you need to follow a specific diet for some time.
+There is no one size fits all diet that will work for everyone because you are unique.
+You may be at a specific point in your healing journey where you need to follow a particular diet for some time.